Breast cancer survivors' dragon boating: United States

 KC Pink Warriors, Kansas and Missouri's first full-time dragon boat team, was established in April 2019.
 They practice at Wyandotte County Lake in Kansas City, Kansas.
 They are a registered 501(c)(3) Charitable organization.

-Orlando Warrior on Water, Central Florida's only Breast Cancer Survivor Dragon Boat team, was established in 2009.
+Orlando Warriors on Water, Central Florida's only Breast Cancer Survivor Dragon Boat team, was established in 2009.
 They practice on Lake Fairview in Orlando.
 They are a registered 501C3 Charitable organization.

 Machestic Dragons, New Jersey's first Breast Cancer Survivor Dragon Boat team, was established in 2005.
 They practice on Mercer Lake in West Windsor, New Jersey.
 Paddle for Pink is their annual dragon boat festival, held each June in Mercer County Park.